Professional wrestling aerial techniques: Shooting star knee drop

 This move sees the wrestler jumping forward from the second turnbuckle, executing a mid-air backflip, landing knee first on an opponent down all on fours.
 It is a finishing move used by "Speedball" Mike Bailey as Ultima Weapon.

 Diving senton

 This diving variation for a senton sees the wrestler landing back or buttocks first on the opponent's stomach or chest.

 Backwards facing diving senton

 The move sees an attacking wrestler jumping to the top turnbuckle or top rope facing away from the ring before falling down backwards onto the lying opponent.
 Popularized by Darby Allin who uses it as a finisher as the Coffin Drop.
 He's also known to use this move to hit a standing opponent.

 630° senton

 The attacker on the top turnbuckle jumps and flips mid-air into a double front somersault to land sitting on the opponent below.
 It was innovated by Jack Evans and popularized by Ricochet who uses a corkscrew version of this move.
+Vikingo also use this move as his finish.